Tomlord88/tomlord88/README.md

-- 👋 Hi, I’m Tom
+- 👋 Hi, I’m Eragbai
 - 👀 I’m interested in Building and maintaing web apps, working Devops and Cloud Engineering team
-- 🌱 Python, Javascript, C programming Language, Linux, Bash Script,
+- 🌱 Python, Javascript, C programming Language, Linux, Bash Script,Terraform
 - 💞️ I’m looking to collaborate on Great and innovative projects with Great minds like you, Let's make a difference in our society
-- 📫 You can reach me via email at tom.isokpehi@gmail.com
+- 📫 You can reach me via email at eraisokpehi@gmail.com